DanLen97/angular-config/README.md

 # Angular config service

-This is a simple Angular service which loads a `config.json` on application statup and allows to access the config via a service.
+This is a simple Angular service which loads a `config.json` on application statup and allows to inject the config model into your angular components.

 ## Installation